DataDog/hiring-engineers/answers.md

 sudo apt-get install postgresql postgresql-contrib
 ```

-⋅⋅⋅I ran into a little speed bump here as I was receiving an authentication error, and needed to alter the authentication config file... so I did!
+⋅⋅⋅ I ran into a little speed bump here as I was receiving an authentication error, and needed to alter the authentication config file... so I did!
 I ran `$ sudo nano /etc/postgresql/9.1/main/pg_hba.conf` and wrote `local all postgres peer`, which...according to [this handy site](https://chartio.com/resources/tutorials/how-to-set-the-default-user-password-in-postgresql/), this is an authentication rule that "simply tells Postgres that for local connections established to all databases for the user postgres, authenticate using the peer protocol."
 Then I ran `sudo -u postgres psql` and was in!

-⋅⋅⋅Aaannnddd back to the docs.
+⋅⋅⋅ Aaannnddd back to the docs.
 So I created a user with proper access to my PostgreSQL server by running the commands
 ```
 create user datadog with password '<PASSWORD>';
 grant SELECT ON pg_stat_database to datadog;
 CREATE DATABASE pg_stat_database;
 ```

-⋅⋅⋅Then, I ran the permissions:
+⋅⋅⋅ Then, I ran the permissions:
 ```
 psql -h localhost -U datadog postgres -c \
 "select * from pg_stat_database LIMIT(1);"